 By doing this, you would actually be deducting charitable contributions relating to two years all in one year (2018).
 In 2019, since you would not have a deductible contribution, you would take the standard deduction.

 This is known as “bunching” all your deductions in one year.
 This technique can also work with medical deductions.

 If you make your contributions with appreciated property, you will get the benefit of a charitable deduction at the fair market value of the property contributed while not having to pay any capital gains tax on the difference between the cost of the property and its fair market value.

 For example, let’s assume you purchased Intel stock for $1,000, and at the time of contribution it is worth $10,000.
 If you donate the stock to charity, you will get a $10,000 charitable deduction, but will not have to pay the tax on $9,000 of stock appreciation.

 3. Contribute from Your Retirement Account

 If you are over 70 ½, you are allowed to make direct contributions of up to $100,000 from your Individual Retirement Account and these contributions will not be taxable.
 However, you will not get a charitable deduction.

 The benefit of utilizing this strategy is that if you do not itemize, you will still receive a benefit because the “distribution” is not taxed to you.

 In addition, by making the contribution direct, your adjusted gross income will not increase since the distribution is not part of your income.
-Other areas of your return may benefit from an increase in your income.
+By not taxing the IRA distribution other areas may benefit as well.